 Dr. Arabella Kurtz is the author, with Nobel Prize winning author J.M.
 Coetzee, of The Good Story: Exchanges on Truth, Fiction and Psychotherapy (2015).
 In conversation with Angela Woods, she will address the benefits and stakes of a narrative approach to experience, both in everyday life and in her clinical practice as a psychotherapist, and reflect upon the importance of the interdisciplinary encounter between psychotherapy and literature around the narrative nature of life and mind.

-This event is part of the linked programme of events around Hearing Voices: suffering, inspiration and the everyday, a major exhibition on voice-hearing produced by Hearing the Voice and Palace Green Library.
+This event is supported by Durham University's Department of English Studies.
+It is also part of the linked programme of events around Hearing Voices: suffering, inspiration and the everyday, a major exhibition on voice-hearing produced by Hearing the Voice and Palace Green Library.

 About Hearing Voices: suffering, inspiration and the everyday